hilbix/tino/howto/proxmox/win-from-disk.md

 - `w`rite the resulting partition tables
   which only works if `gdisk` is able to re-write the `GPT` backup partition table.

+> To stress it:
+> - `/dev/mapper/win-virtual` reads from `/dev/nvme0n1` but does not write to it!
+> - All changes are written to the COW device `/dev/mapper/win-virtual-cow`
+>   which is backed by `/dev/mapper/work-tmp--cow` in my case!

 Now the virtual disk `/dev/mapper/win-virtual` is usable!